E-Paine/tkinter-docs/source/canvas.rst

       "7c".

     | *highlightbackground=*
-    | Specifies the color to use as a border highlight when the widget does
+    | Specifies the colour to use as a border highlight when the widget does
       not have focus.
+The given value may be any valid :ref:`Tk colour <colours>`.
 The default value is the platform default background colour.

     | *highlightcolor=*
-    | Specifies the color to use as a border highlight when the widget has
+    | Specifies the colour to use as a border highlight when the widget has
       focus.
+The given value may be any valid :ref:`Tk colour <colours>`.
 The default values are as follows:

       +---------+------------------------------------+
       | MacOS   | platform default foreground colour |